YitengZhou/Fitness-Jungle/Portfolio/System_Implementation.md

 |17|Register device (MQTT)|M5stack|3|5|
 |18|Authenticate admin (MQTT)|Desktop|4|5|

-### Sprint 1: Building user interfaces and API design
+### Sprint 1-Building user interfaces and API design

 In this sprint, we will not be building the full features but rather just the user interfaces.
 This is a little unconventional since a sprint cycle usually takes a feature through design to implementation.
 However, the team felt that it will be more beneficial if we started with the building of the user interfaces to make clear of the data requirements and allow a more coherent flow of the applications.
 This will also allow for a better API design as the API designer will have an overview of the data required by the different clients and be able to build more general-purpose APIs that can be shared by clients.
 This contrasts with building APIs with each feature implementation, which can result in APIs with narrow scopes and increase data redundancy in APIs.
 In addition, making any API changes will result in previous implemented features having to be modified to keep with the changes.
 Thus, to reduce API changes and have a better application design flow, the team decided to take an unconventional approach in the first sprint.